Rapougnac/Kiwiibot/README.md

       "dev": {
         "include_cmd": [],
         "exclude_cmd": [],
-        "active": false /*Default is false, you can put it to true to exclude or include commands*/ }
+        "active": false /*Default is false, you can put it to true to exclude or include commands (remove this comment after all the changes)*/
+      }
   },
   "amethyste": {